CNC machining: The Complete Engineering Guide

 - When certain surfaces need a different finishing

-Step 3: Get a quote & start manufacturing
+Step 3: Get an instant quote & start manufacturing

 With 3D Hubs, outsourcing parts for CNC machining is easy, fast and highly price-competitive.